devhackery/development-resources-for-fullstack-developers/deploy_with_nginx_SSL.md

 sudo nano /etc/nginx/sites-available/yourdomain.com
 ```

-You can edit default configuration that directly poin to port 80 ,But I recoment not to edit default trust me on this
+You can edit default configuration that directly poin to port 80 ,But I recommended not to edit default trust me on this

 Add the following to the location part of the server block